We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Bloodshot or red eyes occur when small blood vessels that are present on the surface of the eye become enlarged and congested with blood.
-This happens due to an insufficient amount of oxygen being supplied to the cornea or the tissues covering the eye.
+Red or bloodshot eyes occur when small blood vessels on the surface of the eye become enlarged and congested with blood.

-Bloodshot eyes by themselves are generally not a reason to be overly concerned, but when coupled with eye pain, abnormal drainage, or impaired vision this can indicate a serious medical problem.
+Red eyes alone are not usually a reason for concern.
+However, if there is also eye pain, watering, dryness, or impaired vision, this can indicate a serious medical problem.

-Conjunctivitis, commonly known as pinkeye, is an infection that includes swelling and irritation of the conjunctiva.
-The conjunctiva is a thin transparent membrane that lines the eyelid and loops back to cover the the white part of the eye.
+Conjunctivitis, or pink eye, is an infection that includes swelling and irritation of the conjunctiva.
+The conjunctiva is a thin transparent membrane that lines the inside of the eyelid and loops back to cover the white part of the eye.

-An infection of the conjunctiva irritates the blood vessels causing them to swell up.
-It is this inflammation that makes the whites of the eyes appear reddish or even a bit pink.
+An infection of the conjunctiva irritates the blood vessels, causing them to swell.
+This inflammation makes the whites of the eyes appear reddish or pink.

-The infection is commonly spread through direct contact with contaminated fingers or personal items.
-It is often associated with an upper respiratory infection and spread through coughing.
+The infection commonly spreads through direct contact with contaminated fingers or personal items.
+It can be associated with an upper respiratory infection, and people can pass it on through coughing.